A gallery model for affine flag varieties via chimney retractions: Positively folded galleries and double cosets

 We continue all terminology and notation from Section~\ref{sec:preliminaries}, and include here some further items needed to state and prove the theorems in this section.
 We are not redefining anything from the Coxeter-theoretic setup used in Section~\ref{sec:preliminaries}, but rather providing additional algebraic interpretations for many of these notions.

-Let $G$ be a split, connected, reductive group over $F$, a field with a discrete valuation.
-Let $\mathcal{O}$ be the ring of integers of $F$ and $\mathbbm{k}$ the residue field.
+Let $\res$ be any field (not necessarily finite), let $F = \laurent$, and let $G$ be a split, connected, reductive group over $F$.
+Let $\mathcal{O} = \res[[t]]$ be the ring of integers of $F$.
 Choose a split maximal torus $T$ of $G$ and a Borel subgroup $B = TU$, where $U$ is the unipotent radical.
 Denote the underlying root system by $\Phi$, and further assume that $\Phi$ is irreducible.
 Throughout the remainder of the paper, we denote by $\Phi^+$ those (spherical) roots which are positive with respect to the \emph{opposite} Borel subgroup $B^-$.
 We will discuss this convention further below.

 Let $\sW$ be the (finite or spherical) Weyl group of $T$ in $G$; that is, $\sW = N_G(T) / T$.
 For $\lambda \in X_*(T)$, write $t^{\lambda}$ for the element in $T(F)$ that is the image of $t$ under the homomorphism $\lambda: \mathbb{G}_m \rightarrow T$.
 Let $\Delta = \{\alpha_i \}_{i=1}^n$ be a basis of simple roots in $X^*(T)$, chosen such that each $\alpha_i \in \Phi^+$ is positive with respect to $B^-$.
 We denote by $\alpha^{\vee} = 2 \alpha / \langle \alpha, \alpha \rangle$ the coroot associated to $\alpha \in \Phi$ with respect to the pairing $\langle \ ,\ \rangle: X^*(T) \times X_*(T) \rightarrow \mathbb{Z}$.
 Let $R^{\vee} = \oplus_{i=1}^n \Z \alpha_i^{\vee} \subset X_*(T)$ be the coroot lattice.
 Let $\aW = R^{\vee} \rtimes \sW$ be the affine Weyl group, and $\widetilde{W} = X_*(T) \rtimes \sW$ be the extended affine Weyl group.
 We view $\sW$ and $\aW$ as acting on the vector space $V = \R^n$, which we can identify with $X_*(T)\otimes_{\Z} \R$.
 By abuse of notation, we use the same symbol for an element of $\sW$ or $\aW$ and a lift of this element to $G(F)$.